TonyRipa/PlaceValue/README.md

 SparsePlaceValue1
 ------------------------
-<i>SparsePlaceValue1</i> is a version of SparsePlaceValueNumber1 that accepts either Rational or Complex digits.
+<i>SparsePlaceValue1</i> is a version of SparsePlaceValueNumber1 that accepts either Rational, Complex, or RationalComplex digits.

 PlaceValueRatio
 ------------------
 <i>PlaceValueRatio</i> is a PlaceValue data-type reminiscent of rational numbers.
 It is a ratio of 2 WholePlaceValues.
 For example, 1/11 is stored as a pair 1,11.
 11/1 is stored as a pair 11,1.
 Multiplication occurs element-wise yielding 11,11.
-Results are automatically simplified via euclid's algorithm to 1,1.
+Results are automatically simplified via Euclid's algorithm to 1,1.
 Finally text rendering yields 1/1.
 PlaceValueRatio avoids round off errors that regular PlaceValue does not.
 For example, for PlaceValue 1/11 = 0.1<s>1</s>1<s>1</s>... but 11 * 0.1<s>1</s>1<s>1</s>... = 1.00001 .

 SparsePlaceValueRatio1
 ------------------